arviz-devs/preliz/docs/examples/gallery/normal.md

 ---

-import matplotlib.pyplot as plt import arviz as az from preliz import Normal az.style.use('arviz-doc') mus = [0., 0., -2.]
+import matplotlib.pyplot as plt

+from preliz import Normal, style style.use('preliz-doc') mus = [0., 0., -2.]
 sigmas = [1, 0.5, 1]
 for mu, sigma in zip(mus, sigmas):